mitogen-hq/mitogen/docs/api.rst

         :param dict kwargs:
             Function keyword arguments, if any.
 See :ref:`serialization-rules` for permitted types.
-        :return mitogen.core.Receiver:
+        :returns:
-            A receiver configured to receive the result of the invocation:
+            :py:class:`mitogen.core.Receiver` configured to receive the result
+            of the invocation:

             .. code-block:: python